fordpic/code-everyday/log.md

 Day 9: April 15, 2021

+Today's Progress: Learned how to use & implement user authentication in Django!

+Thoughts: What a day!
+It was an absolute beast learning how to do user auth in Django but I think it the long run it is going to be so worth it.
+After spending hours on hours trying to get my bcrypt auth to work in Express, Django feels like a breath of fresh air in that regard.
+Deciding on what I'm going to do for my final capstone project tomorrow!

+Day 10: April 16, 2021

 Today's Progress: Began working with new frameworks for web scraping, including Selenium & Scrapy.

 Thoughts: Today I began working through using Selenium (in conjunction with the previous BeautifulSoup scraper) & Scrapy (which is more of a BeautifulSoup substitute).
-I'm trying to get a full overview of web scraping and all of the technologies involved, so I can choose which one I'd like to use for my final capstone project - I can't wait!
+I'm trying to get a full overview of web scraping and all of the technologies involved, so I can choose which one I'd like to use for my final capstone project (going with a big ole dynamic web scraping app) - I can't wait!